justeattakeaway/pie/packages/tools/generator-pie-component/README.md

   PERCY_TOKEN_PIE_COMPONENT_NAME: ${{ secrets.PERCY_TOKEN_PIE_COMPONENT_NAME }}
 ```

-- Now you need to add this token as a repository secret in github.
+- Now you need to add this token as a repository secret in Github.
 It must be named `PERCY_TOKEN_PIE_COMPONENT_NAME` and the value should be the Percy token for the component.
 Visual tests will not work/run if this is not set up correctly.

 ### Setting up the project label for Github: